 For proper operation, the transmitter and receiver must be electronically "bound."
 This has been done for you at the factory.
-Should you ever need to re-bind the system or bind to another transmitter or receiver, follow these instructions.
-Note: The receiver must be connected to a 4.8-6.0v (nominal) power source for binding, and the transmitter and receiver must be within 5 feet of each other.
+Should you ever need to re-bind the system or bind to an additional transmitter or receiver, follow these instructions.
+Note: The receiver must be connected to a 4.8-6.0v (nominal) power source for binding and the transmitter and receiver must be within 5 feet of each other.

 - Press and hold the transmitter's SET button as you switch the transmitter on.
-The transmitter's LED will flash red slowly.
-Release the SET button. - Press and hold the receiver's LINK button as you switch on the speed control (by pressing the EZ-Set button).
-Release the LINK button. - 3.
-When the transmitter and receiver's LEDs turn solid green, the system is bound and ready for use.
+The transmitter's LED will flash red slowly. - 2.
+Press and hold the receiver's LINK button as you switch on the speed control by pressing the EZ-Set button. - When the transmitter and receiver's LEDs turn solid green, the system is bound and ready for use.
 Confirm that the steering and throttle operate properly before driving your model.